 Dr. Jen Ballentine Evans, PT, DPT, WCS, CPI

-Dr. Ballentine Evans is proud to be the only board certified Women’s Health Clinical Specialist (WCS) in Ventura.
+Dr. Ballentine Evans is proud to be the only board-certified Women’s Health Clinical Specialist (WCS) in Ventura.

 Dr. Ballentine Evans has completed the Comprehensive Pilates Teacher Training program (CPI) with Body Arts and Science International.

-Dr. Ballentine Evans enjoys Pilates, hiking, snowboarding, wakeboarding, spinning and helping patients improve their health and well-being.
+Dr. Ballentine Evans enjoys Pilates, hiking, snowboarding, wakeboarding, spinning, and helping patients improve their health and well-being.

-Dr. Matt Evans, PT, DPT, OCS
+Dr. Matthew Evans, PT, DPT

 Dr. Matt Evans is a Ventura County native that graduated with a Bachelor of Science in Kinesiology/ Exercise Science from Cal State University Northridge in 2005.
 During his studies at CSUN he worked in both land and aquatic based rehabilitation settings.